Mark-Malysa/RateMyProf_Sentiment_Analysis_to_Grade_Prediction/Project/README.md

 - [ ] **Course Catalog**: Dropdown to select specific courses (CS101, PHY202).

 ## 👨‍💻 Author
-Built by [Your Name] as a showcase of Full-Stack AI Engineering.
+Built by Mark Malysa as a showcase of Full-Stack AI Engineering.